529324416/UnityCommandLineInterface/README.md

 Decimal
 SByte
 ```

+Actually, these types are sufficient for use in most cases.
 But if you want some methods with other types of parameters to be recognized as well, you can register a parser function to the CommandSystem. for example, you have a command method with `Enum` type parameter like this:

 ``````c#
 [Command]